Records fall as NY art auctions take in $170 million

-NEW YORK, Feb 1 (Reuters) - Three paintings each sold for more than $10 million and artists’ records fell as auction houses Christie’s and Sotheby’s collectively moved some $170 million in Old Master and Renaissance art this week.
+NEW YORK (Reuters) - Three paintings each sold for more than $10 million and artists’ records fell as auction houses Christie’s and Sotheby’s collectively moved some $170 million in Old Master and Renaissance art this week.

 The auctions, including a big-ticket sale at Christie’s dedicated to Renaissance art, featured works by Batoni, Rubens, Gainsborough and Botticelli.